f3d-app/f3d/doc/user/COLOR_MAPS.md

 ## Image files

 It is possible to specify a color map using the `--colormap-file` option.
-The value of the option can be a full path to an image file, a filename only is which case, these directories are used to find the file (in this order):
+The value of the option can be a path to an image file, a filename or a filestem.
+If it is not a path, these directories are used to find the file (in this order):
  * Linux: `${XDG_CONFIG_HOME}/f3d/colormaps`, `~/.config/f3d/colormaps`, `/etc/f3d/colormaps`, `/usr/share/f3d/colormaps`, `[install_dir]/share/f3d/colormaps`
  * Windows: `%APPDATA%\f3d\colormaps`, `[install_dir]\share\f3d\configs\colormaps`
  * macOS: `${XDG_CONFIG_HOME}/f3d/colormaps`, `~/.config/f3d/colormaps`, `/usr/local/etc/f3d/colormaps`, `f3d.app/Contents/Resources/configs/colormaps`
-In case the filename omits the extension, PNG files only are searched.
+The first existing file found is used.
+If it is a filestem, all [supported image](#supported-formats) extensions are tried.

 We provide some ready to use color maps files, listed in the table below: